zhengcao/madlib/README.md

 - Extend code provided

 ## Scaffolding
 The data structure that drives the UI is madlibs/MadLibs.js.
-To complete your objectives, you will not need to modify this file.
+To complete your requirements, you will not need to modify this file.
 The data in this file is an array of Madlib objects.
 A MadLib object has three properties that you'll utilize:
 - `title` - the title of the Madlib
-- `words` - an array of fill-in-the-blank 'word' objects (these objects contain a `key`, `label`, and `value` property)
+- `words` - an array of fill-in-the-blank 'word' objects.
+Each object contain a `key`, `label`, and `value` property.
+You will fill in the values
-- `getText()` - a function that returns the Madlib text
+- `getText()` - a function that returns the Madlib text with each word filled in

 ## Requirements

 ### Baseline
 As a starting point, review the code that has been provided to you.

-To work through the analysis of the existing code, determine how to get the application to load a **random** MadLib, instead of loading the first one which it will currently always do by default.
+To work through the analysis of the existing code, determine how to modify the application to load a **random** MadLib, instead of loading the first one which it currently does by default.

 ### Wave 1
-- `WordForm.js` should render text inputs for each type of word
+1. Create a new component which will render the forms inputs for each word in the puzzle.

-### Wave 1
-* `WordForm.js` should render text inputs for all word objects in the array - use the `label` property in the word object for the value of the input's [placeholder](http://www.w3schools.com/Tags/att_input_placeholder.asp) attribute.
-  * These text inputs should call the `_onInputChange()` function in `WordForm.js` when a change event occurs - and pass in the appropriate arguments that `_onInputChange()` is expecting.
-* The `Story.js` component should simply display the value returned from the `getText()` function on the `MadLib` object - but only have this component displayed when all word objects have values.
+  - You should utilize the `selectedMadLib` variable stored in the `App` components `state` to gather the words you need.
+  - You may want to use the `placeholder` HTML attribute to include the `label` property for each word.
+1. Tie each input to an event handler that will modify the state of the `selectedMadLib`.
+  - You will need to pass not only the input's value but also information about _which_ input has changed through this event handler.
+1. Modify the rendering of the `Story` component to only display once all of the input words have been filled out.

 ### Wave 2
 Instead of selecting a random MadLib puzzle for the user, implement a feature that will instead allow the user to choose from a dropdown which puzzle they want to play.

-* Create a `<select>`/dropdown that allows a user to switch the selected MadLib to play
+- Create a dropdown menu that allows a user to switch the selected MadLib to play
-* *Map* through the array in `this.state.madlibs` - gather the titles, and display those as the dropdown `<options>`.
+- Gather the titles from the MadLibs object, and display those as the dropdown options
-* Using the `onChange` event, set the `selectedMadLib` object in `App.js`'s state to the selected MadLib.
+- Using the `onChange` event, set the `selectedMadLib` object in the `App` component's state to the selected MadLib

 ## What We're Looking For
 You can look [here](./feedback.md) for what your instructors will look for in your submission.